I was a High school and Elementary Coach in Track and Field of Sprinters.

-It works very simply, just places the mobile device at the finish line on the ground or mounted on a tripod, and after three (3) beeps simulating (on your marks, get set, and go) the athlete begins Sprinting.
+It works very simply; just place the mobile device at the finish line on the ground or mounted on a tripod, and after three (3) beeps simulating (on your marks, get set, and go), the athlete begins Sprinting.
 As the athlete crosses the finish line, the camera detects them in the center of a cross-hair and stops the timer.

-It can take Time any distance from 0 to 800 meters and even automatically records split times when running distances like 600 and 800 meters that require multiple passes through the finish line.
+It can take Time at any distance from 0 to 800 meters and automatically records split times when running distances like 600 and 800 meters requiring multiple passes through the finish line.

-There is a repeat function that repeats the start process after a run is finished such a workout of 10 x 30-meter starts can be completed with the times of each sprint listed from newest to oldest.
+A repeat function repeats the start process after a run is finished, such as a workout of 10 x 30-meter can be completed with the times of each sprint listed from newest to oldest.

-While that all seems amazing, Sprint Stopper also can time up to 8 athletes at once over all distances just like a real track meet with a list of results from first to the last place.
+While that all seems amazing, Sprint Stopper also can time up to 8 athletes at once over all distances, just like a real track meet with a list of results from first to last place.

-All of the above is done with no individual holding or operating the mobile device at all during the timing process.
+All of the above is done with no individual holding or operating the mobile device during the timing process.

 In fact, the only time the user touches the device is when setting it up before and pressing start.